 The path today hugged the river – apart from a 2 mile diversion around Babcock Hythe seemingly to avoid a caravan park.
 This made the stretch after the diversion in particular quite convoluted, as the river wound back and forth.
 It was possible to take some short cuts avoiding the bends, but this defeated the object for me.

-The first today was Hart’s Weir footbridge.
+The first today was Hart’s Weir footbridge, built in 1879 on the site of a weir that was removed a year later.
 Like all the others this was built in order to preserve ancient river crossings when many of the flood weirs were removed in this area.

 This stretch also has five locks managed by the Environment Agency, and yet again are all beautifully looked after.
-Northmoor, Pinkhill, Eynesham, Kings and Godstow Locks.
+Northmoor, Pinkhill, Eynsham, Kings and Godstow Locks.
 Each have their own automatic weir to control the water flow along the Thames.
+More information on each lock can be found from the Visit Thames website.

 About three miles from Newbridge you come to Babcock Hythe and its pub The Ferryman.